ipfs/ipfs-docs/docs/concepts/faq.md

 ### Why doesn't the SHA-256 hash of the file match the IPFS CID?

-When you add a file to IPFS, IPFS splits it into chunks.
-Each of these chunks is hashed individually and represents a node in a tree structure.
-IPFS creates a for each node in this graph as well as a separate CID for the parent node.
+When you add a file to IPFS, IPFS splits it into chunks, each of which represents a node in a tree structure.
+IPFS creates a CID for each node in this graph as well as separate CIDs for any parent nodes.
 For more details, see [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md).

 ## Contributing to IPFS